mattfaltyn/MIT-Challenge/README.md

 # MIT Challenge

-Inspired by [Scott H. Young's MIT Challenge](https://www.scotthyoung.com/blog/myprojects/mit-challenge-2/), I am going to complete 11 MIT computer science courses in under 12 months through [MIT OpenCourseWare](https://ocw.mit.edu/).
+Inspired by [Scott H. Young's MIT Challenge](https://www.scotthyoung.com/blog/myprojects/mit-challenge-2/), I am going to complete 5 MIT computer science courses in under 4 months through [MIT OpenCourseWare](https://ocw.mit.edu/).

 During my formal training in mathematics, I spent some time writing and analyzing software.
 Getting a taste of computer science through programming only increased my interest in understanding how computers work.

 I am embarking on this journey to accomplish one major objective: develop a comprehensive understanding of the fundamentals of algorithms and data structures.
 From reviewing the MIT computer science curriculum and comparing it to my university transcript, I believe that the main gap in my understanding of computer science is precisely these two concepts.

-Listed below are the 11 classes I will be covering.
-For each of these classes, I will create and publish a short document that contains the notes that I found most interesting or important.
+Listed below are the 5 classes I will be covering.
+For each of these classes, I will either a) create and publish a short document that contains the notes that I found most interesting or important or b) create Anki notes.

 [**See GitHub Repo**](https://github.com/mattfaltyn/MIT-Challenge)

-## Learning Progress (3/11):
+## Learning Progress (5/5):

 ### 6.042J: Mathematics for Computer Science
 - Instructor(s): Prof. Albert R. Meyer & Prof. Adam Chlipala